Streetsblog 101: How Media Help Build Car Culture

 The power of journalistic spin is a formidable force in shaping a national culture — and when it comes to creating a world where traffic violence is considered inevitable and sustainable modes are stigmatized, reporters play an outsized role.

-But newspapers didn’t always have a pro-car slant.
-In the early days of the motorcar, reporters reflected a far more rational public consensus: that automobiles were a violent, dirty scourge on our streets, and that it was time to do something about them.
+But newspapers didn't always erase the downsides of a car-dominated transportation system.
+In the early days of the motorcar, reporters reflected a far different public consensus: that automobiles were a violent, dirty scourge on our streets, and that it was time to do something about them.

 Long before the term "jaywalking" entered the lexicon, the Junction City Union in Kansas published an invective against "jay-driving."
 The phrase invoked the at-the-time offensive term "jay," which was shorthand for an uneducated, back-country yokel who comes to big city and behaves in an uncivilized manner — and it applied the slur to the at-the-time offensive act of driving a dangerous, smelly motorcar through the public right of way.
 Check out this op-ed from way back in 1905, titled "Concerning These 'Jay Drivers'":